AlibabaCloudDocs/waf/intl.en-US/User Guide/Real-time log query and analysis/Fields in the log entry.md

 -   captcha: Verifying using a slider captcha

 |challenge|
-|block\_action|The type of the WAF protection that is activated, which includes:-   tmd: Protection against CC attacks
+|block\_action|The type of the WAF protection that is activated, which includes:-   tmd: Protection against HTTP flood attacks
 -   waf: Protection against Web application attacks
 -   acl: HTTP ACL policy
 -   geo: Blocking regions